securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Acknowledgments {#acknowledgments}

-This directive allows you to link to a page where security researchers are recognized for their reports.
-The page being linked to SHOULD list individuals or organizations that reported security vulnerabilities and worked with you to remediate the issue.
+This directive indicates a link to a page where security researchers are recognized for their reports.
+The page being referenced SHOULD list individuals or organizations that reported security vulnerabilities and collaborated to remediate them.
 Organizations SHOULD be careful to limit the vulnerability information being published in order to prevent future attacks.